 - Note: the dough should not be very sticky.
 Use the “palm trick” (slap the dough with a clean hand and if lots of dough sticks to your palm, add more oil in 1-2 tablespoon at a time).

 - Dry the husks off with a tea towel to remove excess water.
 Lay one flat on your counter, making sure the smooth side faces up and the wider end is closer to you.

-- Scoop 2-3 tbsp of dough onto the middle of the husk.
+- Scoop 2-3 tablespoon of dough onto the middle of the husk.
 Spread the dough towards the wide end into a thin (¼-inch thick) layer using a spatula, butter knife, or plaster knife.
-Top with 1-2 tbsp of filling (we used potatoes & beans tossed in adobo sauce).
+Top with 1-2 tablespoon of filling (we used potatoes & beans tossed in adobo sauce).

 - Fold both sides of the husk towards the center to close the dough around the filling, then tuck one side of the husk underneath and fold the second side over top.
 Fold the bottom portion up and secure the tamal with a string of leftover husk.
 Continue this process until the rest of the dough, filling, and husks are gone.